YuPing0612/social-media-analysis/情資分析-Lab3.md

 We use jupyter notebook to visualize the data.

-The package we use is pandas, bokeh, date time, .
+The package we use is pandas, bokeh, matplotlib, date time, .